Updated August 2017

 Not as durable as hard plastic helmets

-, which scored highly in all of our test areas.
+deserves our Editors' Choice Award, scoring highest overall in our test metrics.
 It earns top scores in comfort and ventilation while being the third lightest helmet of the bunch.
 This helmet has all of the needed adjustments and a magnetic buckle which allows for one handed closure, and also integrates fore/aft adjustment with chin strap closure.
-Its headlamp clips are both quick to use and secure.
+The headlamp clips are both quick to use and secure.
 The most current version of this helmet now comes in two sizes, which better fits women, kids, and small-headed men than the single size of the previous model.
 We recommend the Meteor

 Read full review: Petzl Meteor